mta-solutions/fsharp-data-validation/README.md

 } |> fromVCtx
 ```

-Now that we have all of the machinery in place, let's validate our email address string.
+With all the necessary components in place, let's validate our email address string.
-We could do this with a regular expression but that wouldn't demonstrate the library very well.
+While we could use a regular expression, it wouldn't showcase the library effectively.
-Let's do it by hand with the `refute*` and `dispute*` operations!
+Instead, let's perform the validation manually using the `refute*` and `dispute*` operations!

 ```fsharp
 module Example.Types